azamuktam/aws-saa-c03-guides/topic-guides/32-DirectConnect-VPN.md

 | **Private VIF** | Access to VPC resources using private IP addresses         |
 | **Public VIF**  | Access to AWS public services using public IP addresses    |
 | **Transit VIF** | Access to Transit Gateway through a Direct Connect Gateway |

+AWS documents these three VIF types and their purposes.

+---

 ### Private VIF